MagaluCloud/magalu/mgc/cli/docs/kubernetes/nodepool/create.md

                                           - Must start with an alphabetic character
+                                          - Must end with an alphanumeric character (max character count: 63) (required) --network object                    Request object for the Kubernetes nodepools network resource request.
+                                         (single property: subnet_ids)
+                                        Use --network=help for more details
+    --network.subnet-ids array          Request object for the Kubernetes nodepools network resource request:
+                                        This is the same as '--network=subnet_ids:array'.
-                                          - Must end with an alphanumeric character (max character count: 63) (required) --replicas integer                  Number of replicas of the nodes in the node pool. (required) (default 1) --tags array(string)                List of tags applied to the node pool.
+    --replicas integer                  Number of replicas of the nodes in the node pool. (required) (default 1) --tags array(string)                [Deprecated] List of tags applied to the node pool.
     --taints array(object)              Property associating a set of nodes.
                                         Use --taints=help for more details
 ```